coder/coder/docs/templates/parameters.md

 ## Required and optional parameters

-A parameter is consider to be _required_ if it doesn't have the `default` property.
+A parameter is considered to be _required_ if it doesn't have the `default` property.
 It means that the workspace user needs to provide the parameter value before creating a workspace.

 ```hcl
 data "coder_parameter" "account_name" {